sciustechnologia/sciustechnologia.github.io/index.md

 ```
 * Contributed massively to the Google Assistent triage playbook.
-* Created the onboarding handbooks for onboarding, flashing Google Assistent, writing bugreports, and so on.
+* Created the handbooks for
+  * onboarding,
+  * flashing Google Assistent,
+  * writing bugreports,
+  * and so on.
 ```

 ## 2 Google Assistent with wearables